Connect with others who understand.

 • View full summary

-Being diagnosed with opioid use disorder (OUD) can feel overwhelming, but it’s also the first step toward the care and support you need.
-If you’re worried about your own opioid use or that of someone you love, it helps to know what the diagnosis process looks like.
-Understanding it can make the next steps feel less confusing.
+A diagnosis of opioid use disorder (OUD) can feel overwhelming, but it’s also the first step toward getting care and support.
+If you’re worried about your own opioid use or someone else’s, it helps to understand what the diagnosis process looks like.
+Knowing what to expect can make the next steps feel less confusing.

 OUD is more than just physical opioid dependence.
 It involves changes in your behavior, mood, and overall functioning.
 Like other mental health conditions, OUD can range from mild to severe.
 Without a diagnosis and treatment, OUD can be life-threatening.

-In this article, we’ll explore how healthcare providers diagnose OUD, including the symptoms they look for, the screening tools they might use, and other tests that can help with the diagnosis.
+In this article, we’ll explore how healthcare providers diagnose OUD, including the symptoms they look for, the screening tools they may use, and other tests that can help with the diagnosis.

 How Is Opioid Use Disorder Identified?

-A healthcare provider may suggest evaluating you for OUD or another substance use disorder if they recognize signs and symptoms of OUD.
-For example, a healthcare provider may have concerns about OUD based on:
+A healthcare provider may suggest evaluating you for OUD or another substance use disorder if they recognize signs and symptoms of problematic opioid use.
+For example, they may have concerns based on:

 • Your own concerns about your opioid use